 Systemic racism affects various aspects of society including education and school curricula, representation in businesses and corporations, and sports/recreation access.
 Systemic racism, as Glenn Harris, president of Race Forward and publisher of Colorlines, told USA Today, is “the complex interaction of culture, policy, and institutions that holds in place the outcomes we see in our lives.”
-It’s important to be active in your community and know the small ways you can fight racism every day.
+It’s important to know the difference between systemic vs. systematic racism, be active in your community, and know the small ways you can fight racism every day.
 As you’re researching and doing the work, here’s what it really means to be an ally in the move toward equality.

 For more on this important issue, see our guide to the Fight Against Racism.